These notices are

 inspection for 2015 of the school buildings of the

 Scotia-Glenville Central School District for fire hazards which

 might endanger the lives of students, teachers, employees therein,

-has been completed and the report thereof is available at the office
+has been completed and the report thereof is available at the

 The Scotia-Glenville CSD Annual Notification of the District-wide